 Washington auditor says he's cooperating with investigation

 OLYMPIA, Wash.
-(AP) — Washington state Auditor Troy Kelley returned to work Monday following a week during which his home was raided by federal agents and his office turned over records that were subpoenaed by the Justice Department.
+(AP) — Washington state Auditor Troy Kelley returned to work Monday following a week during which his home was raided by federal agents and his office turned over records subpoenaed by the Justice Department.

 In the statement, Kelley said he was aware that the U.S. attorney has questions about financial activities at a business he owned before he was elected.
 Kelley said he has fully cooperated but remains "puzzled by their interest."